We Did It!

 Together, Parsonage Farm and Hill Heath form a rich tapestry of habitats, from ancient woodland and river to grazed pasture and marshland.
 The sites are perfectly placed on the outskirts of Martin’s Wood, an existing Wildlife Trust nature reserve.

 By purchasing Parsonage Farm and Hill Heath we have an excellent opportunity to give the Island’s nationally important wildlife the space it needs to thrive.
 The sites are adjacent to Martin’s Wood, an existing Wildlife Trust nature reserve, and form part of a wider network of sites which are managed by the Trust and other conservation bodies.
 These two pieces of land are perfectly placed to create a flourishing landscape for wildlife.
-This land purchase would become the largest Wildlife Trust reserve on the Island totalling 124 acres.
+This land purchase will become the largest Wildlife Trust reserve on the Island totalling 124 acres.

 "By purchasing this land we will greatly increase the land owned and managed by the Trust on the Island.
 This would be a fantastic achievement and crucial for local wildlife.
 As a supporter of the Wildlife Trust I know that you will understand how important it is for us to save strategic sites such as these – and they do not come up very often.